 A DB or Combined Plan member with five or more years of credited service who is determined to be disabled may qualify for a disability benefit.
 Eligible survivors of members who die before service retirement may qualify for monthly benefits.
-New members on or after July 1, 2013, must have at least ten years of qualifying service credit to apply for disability benefits.
+New members must have at least ten years of qualifying service credit to apply for disability benefits.
 Members in the DC Plan who become disabled are entitled only to their account balance.
 If a member of the DC Plan dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.

 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-For the fiscal year ended June 30, 2020, plan members were required to contribute 14 percent of their annual covered salary.
+For the fiscal year ended June 30, 2021, plan members were required to contribute 14 percent of their annual covered salary.
 The School was required to contribute 14 percent; the entire 14 percent was the portion used to fund pension obligations.
-The fiscal year 2020 contribution rates were equal to the statutory maximum rates.
+The fiscal year 2021 contribution rates were equal to the statutory maximum rates.

-The School's contractually required contribution to STRS was \$128,661 for fiscal year 2020.
+The School's contractually required contribution to STRS was \$139,549 for fiscal year 2021.